soitchu/MyWASM/README.md

 The video can be found here https://www.youtube.com/watch?v=G-fLoW5Cv_E.
 The slides can be found [here](./presentation/presentation.pptx)

 # Installation
 Make sure you have [bun](https://bun.sh/) installed.
 Then after cloning this repository, run `make install` to install all the required packages.
 Then run `make build` to build the executable.
 The executable then can be called to compile and run MyWASM programs.
+Alternatively, the executables for x86 linux and Windows can be found [here](https://github.com/Gonzaga-CPSC-326-Spring-2024/project-soitchu/releases)

 # Benchmarking
 MyWASM emits WAT code which is then optimized using [binaryen](https://github.com/WebAssembly/binaryen) -- the same optimizer used by [Emscripten](https://github.com/emscripten-core/emscripten).
 To generate the following graph the code in [./benchmark](./benchmark/) was executed.
 For binaryen, the O4 flag was passed, and for gcc the O3 flag was used.